 Arrival and waiting to play

 - The rest of the facilities including the kitchen and garden room will remain closed

-- Players are advised to arrive ten minutes before their tee time and to wait in their cars if they are early.
+- Players are advised to arrive ten minutes before their tee time, changed and ready for play.
 Follow government restrictions regarding socialising - maximum groups of 6.

 - The outdoor practice facilities including the putting green and chipping green will be open subject to safety precautions.